Game Rules

 12.2 you will be given plenty of notice of the deadline along with several reminders

-12.3 If I don’t receive your teamsheet by the deadline your team (seniors) will play using the default 442T tactic, which means you will be playing at 2/3 (67%) strength and therefore very liable to lose.
+12.3 If I don’t receive your teamsheet by the deadline your team (seniors) will play using the default 442T tactic, which means you will be playing at 2/3 (66%) strength and therefore very liable to lose as your team effectively lost 1/3 of it's stats.
 Reserves are not penalised with T, instead N is used.

 12.4 There are various tools on the PBEMFF Dropbox page, to enable you to complete your teamsheets correctly.
 I advise you to use the team sheet maker for your teamsheets, this will ensure there are no mistakes in them when you submit them to me.
 It is also worthwhile downloading the checker in order to check they are correct.